 The Code of Practice establishes a process to resolve disputes arising from the agreement which states:

-- retail tenants and property owners must first attempt to resolve disputes by means of direct negotiation
+- retail tenants and property owners must first attempt to resolve disputes negotiating with each other

 - if unsuccessful, either party may ask Consumer, Building and Occupational Services to negotiate a solution or